jimmyC86/jimmyC86/README.md

 ### Hello, I'm Jimmy Chan 👋🏻

-Currently studying Data Analytic @Academy Xi and currently employed @Westpac Group based in Sydney 🏡.

-- :orange_book: Focusing on Data Analytics and UX/UI
+- 📙: Focusing on Data Analytics and UX/UI
-- :hammer:
-- :ram:
-- :meat_on_bone:
+- 🏠: Sydney, Australia
+- 👨‍💼 : Westpac Group

 <!---
 jimmyC86/jimmyC86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.